 QR3.6.3 The Law of All Action

-Super-computers running a million-million cycles a second take millions of seconds (months) to simulate not just what a photon does in a million-millionth of a second, but in a million-millionth of that (Wilczek, 2008), (p113).
-How can these tiniest bits of the universe with no known structures make such complex choices?
-The answer now proposed is that a photon isn’t a particle following a fixed path but a cloud of instances that take many paths.
+Super-computers running a million-million cycles a second take millions of seconds (months) to emulate not just what a photon does in a million-millionth of a second, but what it does in a million-millionth of that (Wilczek, 2008), (p113).
+Why do these tiniest bits of the universe, with no known internal structure, need so much computing to emulate?
+The answer proposed is that a photon isn’t a tiny particle of matter taking a single path but a processing wave spreading over many paths.

-Feynman’s sum over histories method predicts how light travels from A to B by calculating all the paths then choosing the one with the least action integral (Feynman et al., 1977) p26-7.
-It is based on quantum theory, so it predicts perfectly in practice, but like its parent, it was accepted as a method that works but not as a theory to believe because physical particles can’t do what it describes.
+How then do photons travel in our world?
+Feynman’s sum over histories method predicts how light travels from A to B by calculating all possible paths, then choosing the one with the least action integral (Feynman et al., 1977) p26-7.
+It is based on quantum theory, so it predicts perfectly, but like its origin, became a method that works but not a theory that happens, because physical particles can’t do what it describes.

-If a photon is a processing wave, Feynman’s method works because it describes real events, so its instances really do take all available paths, and the first to trigger a physical event is where we see it arrive.
-A photon doesn’t need to know the fastest path to a detector in advance if it takes every path, and the instance that happens to find that path then reincarnates it in a physical event.
-This makes its path the one the photon took, and that event is a server restart, so all the other instances disappear, like a clever magician removing the evidence of how a trick is done after it happens.
+However, now suppose that a photon really is a processing wave.
+Feynman’s method then works because photon instances really do take all possible paths, and the first to trigger a physical event is where we see it arrive.
+The photon doesn’t need to know the fastest path to a detector in advance if it takes every path, and the instance that happens to arrive first reincarnates it in a physical event.
+This event makes its path the one the photon took, and its restart makes all other instances disappear, like a clever magician removing the evidence of how a trick is done after it happens.

-Indeed, if we consider the law of least action logically, how else could it arise?
-A photon particle can’t know in advance the best path to an unknown destination before it leaves, so the only way it can do what it does is to take every path and let the first to arrive restart it in a physical event.
+This explains the law of least action that has puzzled science for centuries, as after all, how else could it happen?
+A particle can’t know the best path to an unknown destination before it leaves, so to do what it does, the photon takes every path and lets the physical result choose the fastest.

-To recap, knowing nothing in advance, the photon spreads itself down every path, and when it happens to hit a detector, restarts as only a processing wave can.
-What arrives at a detector by the fastest route isn’t a solitary particle that magically knows the best path in advance, but a quantum ensemble that explores every path and disbands when the job is done.
+To recap, knowing nothing in advance, the photon spreads down every path, and when it reaches a detector, restarts, as only a processing wave can.
+What reaches a detector by the fastest route isn’t a solitary particle that magically knows the best path in advance, but a quantum ensemble that explores every path and disbands when the job is done.

 Everything that can happen as a physical event, does happen as a quantum event.

-This is equivalent to Feynman’s “Everything that can happen does happen“, and also to Gellman’s quantum totalitarian principle that Whatever isn’t explicitly forbidden must happen.
-Both imply that a photon takes every possible path to a detector, and the first instance to trigger a physical event becomes the path it took.
-As will be seen, this law of all action, that quantum events explore all the possibilities before every physical event, is universal, so it applies not only to how light travels but also to quantum spin, as the next section explores.
+This is equivalent to Feynman’s everything that can happen does happen (Cox & Forshaw, 2011), as well as Gellman’s quantum totalitarian principle that everything not forbidden is compulsory.
+Both imply that quantum events explore every possibility before a physical event is chosen.
+This law of all action, that whatever can happen does happen in the quantum world, is universal, so it applies not only to how light travels, but also to quantum spin.

 Next